tonyx/Sharpino/README.md

 It won't work with jsonb fields because it needs the same order of fields in the json string whereas json/jsonb fields are stored in a way that doesn't preserve the order of fields.

+- version 2.0.6:
+    - eventstore checks the eventId of the state that produces any event before adding them.
+That will ensure that events are added in the right order and cannot fail (so the optimistic lock stateId will be superfluous and will be dropped).
+Serialization can be binary or JSON (see appSettings.json).
+The default is binary.
+The samples use Fspickler to serialize/deserialize events and snapshots.
+There is no use of ISerializer interface which was by default newtonsoft.
+Therefore the user needs to provide a serializer (pickler is ok for binary and for json as well).
+Pickler will not work with jsonb fields in Postgres as the indexes change their order in jsonb and pickler doesn't want it,  so they must be text.
+    Kafka is still not working on the read part.
+The write part is ok even though any read test has been dropped for incompatibility and will be rewritten.
 - version 1.6.0: starting removing kafka for aggregates (will be replaced somehow).
 Use eventstore (postgres) based state viewers instead.
 New sample: started an example of Restaurant/Pub management.
 (Sample 6)
 - Version 1.5.8: fix in adding events with stateId when adding more events (only the first stateId matters in adding many events, so the rest are new generated on the fly)